codechapin/LWJGL-ThinMatrix/README.md

 # LWJGL and ThinMatrix
-A 3D Game Engine with Java 11 and LWJGL.
+A 3D Game Engine with Java 11 and LWJGL 3.
 It follows the 3D Game Engine tutorials by [@ThinMatrix](https://twitter.com/ThinMatrix).

 There is a branch for each video in this playlist: [OpenGL 3D Game Tutorials](https://www.youtube.com/playlist?list=PLRIWtICgwaX0u7Rf9zkZhLoLuZVfUksDP)